findy-network/findy-common-go/memo.md

-- [ ] 0: design decision, what we do with the Failed PSM, should that be decided by caller, or should we retry automatically?
 - [ ] 1: design a new mechanism for agency start cmd.
 Is it really needed that we can start it by all commands are flags in the runtime?
-If so, should we have two layer system where somekind of frontend parses the flags and send them as json struct when starting.
-Maybe we could find some kind of clever mechanism to build cmds which can be constructed from commandline or cfg file, but which would be simpler than current cobra.
+If so, should we have two layer system where some kind of frontend parses the flags and send them as json struct when starting.
+Maybe we could find some kind of clever mechanism to build cmds which can be constructed from commandline or cfg file, but which would be simpler than current cobra. **note** check how an authenticator cmd is done.
-- [ ] 1: old cmd structure which ment that cmds were inmplemented inside agency is not working any more, because we don't want to have depencies to it. it's server we are client. this is for CLI
+- [ ] 1: old cmd structure which ment that cmds were inmplemented inside agency is not working any more, because we don't want to have depencies to it. it's server we are client. this is for CLI.
+New task: split the CLI.
-- [ ] 1: salt validation warning, or something else, in future we don't need to salt at all but at some point. we might be a similar thing with our JWT secret.
-- [ ] 2: authenticator for SAs, how to build client for FIDO2
-- [ ] 3: split `grpc_test.go` file
 - [ ] 3: start to make first version of the gRPC API as a release!!
+- [ ] 5: split `grpc_test.go` file
 - [ ] 9: add a handler or some sort of UI for waiting-state situation (what is this? does it mean the cli tool, or the API)
+- [ ] 9: design decision, what we do with the Failed PSM, should that be decided by caller, or should we retry automatically?
+This will be related to if we need to take backups of PSM db
 - [ ] 9: tell how important CLI is, we could even offer it as a base for Aries
 - [ ] 9: when we will change interface between protocol processor and SA implementation
-- [ ] 9: when we will drop legacy API from agency? this is important, we should not support 2 API, it's too much for us
+- [ ] 9: when we will drop legacy API from agency? **this is important, we should not support 2 API, it's too much for us**.
+When we drop the legacy API support we can finalize the agency to one compact package and product.
+Similar to reddis, mango, etc.
 - [ ] Check agent notifications and statuses
 - [ ] figure out how to test system where listeners and other parties are many
 - [ ] how to solve persistence with chat bots.
 Especially, should they save their pairwise level conversations.
 If someone is coming back, can we take that data from there?
 We must test and see what is needed.
 Current key value map is live only under app life cycle.